Lives or the economy? Argentina's Fernandez says growth comes second amid virus spread

-BUENOS AIRES, March 26 (Reuters) - Argentine President Alberto Fernandez said on Thursday that saving lives would take precedence over protecting the economy from the impact of coronavirus, which is likely to push the country deeper into recession this year.
+BUENOS AIRES (Reuters) - Argentine President Alberto Fernandez said on Thursday that saving lives would take precedence over protecting the economy from the impact of coronavirus, which is likely to push the country deeper into recession this year.

 The center-left Peronist had earlier joined a call of G20 leaders to discuss the global response to the pandemic which has led to the deaths of over 20,000 people worldwide and is now starting to spread around Latin America.